PAPPL 1.1, a framework for organizing print output is available

 PAPPL includes a built-in implementation of the IPP Everywhere protocol, which provides the means to access printers locally or over a network and process print requests.
 IPP Everywhere operates in driverless mode and, unlike PPD drivers, does not require the creation of static configuration files.
 Interaction with printers is supported both directly through a local printer connection via USB, and network access using the AppSocket and JetDirect protocols.
 Data can be sent to the printer in JPEG, PNG, PWG Raster, Apple Raster, and raw formats.

-PAPPL can be built for POSIX-compliant operating systems, including Linux, macOS, QNX, and VxWorks.
+PAPPL can be compiled for POSIX-compliant operating systems, including Linux, macOS, QNX, and VxWorks.
 Dependencies include Avahi (for mDNS/DNS-SD support), CUPS, GNU TLS, JPEGLIB, LIBPNG, LIBPAM (for authentication), and ZLIB.
-Based on PAPPL, the OpenPrinting project develops a universal PostScript Printer Application that can work with both modern IPP-compatible printers (used by PAPPL) that support PostScript and Ghostscript, and with older printers that have PPD drivers (using cups-filters and libppd filters). ).
+The OpenPrinting project is developing a universal PostScript Printer Application based on PAPPL.
+It can work with both modern IPP-compatible printers (using PAPPL) that support PostScript and Ghostscript, as well as older printers with PPD drivers (using cups-filters and libppd).

 Source: opennet.ru